Our Role In a Disaster

 TVF&R’s Fire Operations Center (FOC) activates during disasters and other major events, to coordinate our operations across our service area and with other local governments and service providers.
 The FOC is located in a seismically resilient building with backup power, designed to maintain our information and emergency communications systems during and after a disaster.

 Prepare yourself and your family.
 Although TVF&R assists with training for its member cities who manage their own CERT programs, there are many simple steps that individuals and families can take on their own that do not require extensive training or program membership.
-Work with your neighbors to prepare your community.
+Work with your neighbors to prepare your community (PDF).

 YOU can increase your ability to survive - or just reduce the unpleasantness, by doing the following:

 - Keep up with local weather and road conditions .
 Sign up for Public Alerts where you live and work!

 - Develop an emergency plan (PDF) for you and your family, including how you'll contact each other (PDF) if separated during an emergency: this card can help (PDF)!

 - See what hazards are in your area, using DOGAMI's interactive HazVu tool (Adobe Flash required) and SLIDO (landslide hazards) tool.

 - FCC/FEMA tips for communicating during an emergency

 - Learn about additional resources for emergency communication and reunification with your family:

 - American Red Cross Safe and Well website (free; no preregistration)